WeCovr

 • Photos/Videos: Use your phone to document the scene, the damage to both vehicles, and the road layout.

-• Independent Witnesses: Get the names and contact details of anyone who saw what happened.
+• regulated Witnesses: Get the names and contact details of anyone who saw what happened.

-4. Inform Your Insurer: Contact your insurance provider as soon as possible, even if you don't intend to claim on your own policy immediately.
-You must inform them of any incident.
+4. Inform Your Insurer: Contact your insurance provider as soon as possible, even if you don't intend to claim on your own policy immediately. you should consider whether you may need to inform them of any incident.

 5. The Claims Process: